marcog/voxmail/README.md

 ## Setup

-the gem uses env variables stored in .env to connect to voxmail APIs. you can pute them in a .env file at the root of your project. you can find more informations on Voxmail APIs [here](http://www.voxmail.it)
+the gem uses environment variables stored in .env file to connect to Voxmail APIs.
+You can put them in a .env file at the root of your project.

 ```
 VOXMAILHOST = 'your voxmail hostname'